This week April 9-17, 2011 is National Robotics Week. Events across the country promote robotics and what this field can offer young children.

 - Inspire students of all ages to pursue careers in robotics and other Science, Technology, Engineering, and Math-related fields

 Robotics is a growing high-tech job field in the US, helping improve healthcare, national defense, homeland security, energy, manufacturing, logistics, transportation, agriculture, education, consumer goods, and many other sectors.
 As well, it provides an exciting, hands-on way for students to learn Science, Technology, Engineering, and Math.

-If you’re interested in learning robotics, consider taking a class in Junior LEGO WeDo Robotics or LEGO MindStorm NXT Robotics.
-Classes and camps allow children to learn from instructors and peers about motors, gears, sensors and computer programming, all while fun playing with LEGOs.
+If you’re interested in learning robotics, take a class in LEGO WeDo Robotics or LEGO MindStorm NXT Robotics.
+Camps allow children to learn from instructors and peers about motors, gears, sensors, and computer programming, all while fun playing with LEGOs.